FreeRTOS/FreeRTOS-Plus-TCP/MISRA.md

 - MISRA C-2012 Rule 14.3 False positive as the value might be changed depending on the conditionally compiled code

-#### Rule 21.6
-_Ref 21.6.1_

-- MISRA C-2012 Rule 21.6 warns about the use of standard library input/output
-        functions as they might have implementation defined or undefined behaviour.
-The function `snprintf` is used to insert information in a logging string.
-This is only used in a utility function which aids in debugging and is not part of the 'core' code governing the functionality of the TCP/IP stack.

 #### Rule 17.2
 _Ref 17.2.1_